-Allied Health Technology Joan P. Baker, RDMS, MSR, Program Director
+Allied Health Technology

+Joan P. Baker, RDMS, MSR, Program Director

 The Allied Health Technology program is designed to prepare students for professional careers as technologists in several medical laboratory disciplines or as laboratory assistants in biological research laboratories.
 Founded on a concentration in basic sciences, the program affords simultaneous opportunities for receiving a liberal arts education and a practical exposure to the medical laboratory environment.
-The student may concentrate studies in cytotechnology, diagnostic ultrasound, medical technology, or nuclear medicine technology.
+The student may concentrate studies in cytotechnology, diagnostic ultrasound, medical technology, or nuclear medicine technology, or radiation therapy technology.

-Bachelor of Science in Cytotechnology Bachelor of Science in Diagnostic Ultrasound Bachelor of Science in Medical Technology Bachelor of Science in Nuclear Medical Technology
+Bachelor of Science in Cytotechnology Bachelor of Science in Diagnostic Ultrasound Bachelor of Science in Medical Technology Bachelor of Science in Nuclear Medical Technology Bachelor of Science in Radiation Therapy Technology